rvagg/bole/README.md

 ### bole.output()

 Add outputs for application-wide logging, accepts either an object for defining a single output or an array of objects defining multiple outputs.
 Each output requires only a `'level'` and a `'stream'`, where the *level* defines the *minimum* debug level to print to this stream and the *stream* is any `WritableStream` that accepts a `.write()` method.

+If you pass in a stream with `objectMode` set to `true` then you will receive the raw log objects rather than their stringified versions.

 ```js
 bole.output([